Neo23x0/Rewind/README.md

 ## The Limitation

+All activity by Rewind is limited to the user's context.
+It is unable to kill important systems processes spawned within the targeted time frame.

+It is therefore unable to kill processes that used local privilege escalation vulnerabilities to spawn processes in a privileged context.

 ## Features

 - Kills all processes started within the last X minutes and accessible from the current user context